wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 ## Obsolete Python comes with MacOS #

-Ever since the <a target="_blank" href="https://wilsonmar.github.io/python-install.md">Mavericks version of Mac OSX</a>, Python 2 comes installed on MacOS machines.
+Ever since the Mavericks version of Mac OSX,
+Python 2 comes installed on MacOS machines.

 (Use the index at the right if you want to jump ahead)